tommedema/node-tasker/README.md

         maxCpu: 90 /* queue new tasks when cpu is used over 90% */
       , maxMem: 80 /* queue new tasks when more than 80% of total memory is consumed */ , maxTasks: 200 /* queue new tasks when more than 200 simultaneous tasks are running */
-      , pollRate: 500 /* if are queue is populated, check for resource usage changes every 500ms */ });
+      , pollRate: 500 /* if the queue is populated, check for resource usage changes every 500ms */ });

     /* spawn 500 processes planned such that we never use too many resources */